We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 Who is it for?

-Loom can be used by businesses to record their voice, face, and screen to create shareable videos easily.
+Businesses can use Loom to record their voice, face, and screen to easily create shareable videos.

 What problem does it solve?

-Loom’s features allow for a variety of uses including onboarding new employees, providing task instructions, troubleshooting customer concerns, and more.
+Loom’s features allow for various uses including onboarding new employees, providing task instructions, troubleshooting customer concerns, and more.

 Why is it awesome?